utsingh/jhu-pass/architecture.md

 # architecture.md

-The following modules deal with the ElasticSearch implementation across teh OA-Pass repository.
+The following modules deal with the ElasticSearch implementation across the OA-Pass repository.

 ![flowchart](OA-Pass-ES-flowchart.drawio.png)